-The management assesses the credit risk arising from trade and other receivables and noncurrent financial asset taking into account their financial position, past experience and other factors.
+The management assesses the credit risk arising from trade and other receivables, noncurrent financial asset and short-term loan to a related party taking into account their financial position, past experience and other factors.
 Based on the assessment individual risk limits are determined.